9 Easy Ways To Address Your Marriage Issues If Your Spouse Is Clueless

-But who has time for it all?
-You do, actually.
-The benefits that come from prioritizing your marriage make the effort more than worthwhile.
-And these low-maintenance tips prove that it's actually doable.
-Whether it's a new habit to adopt or a simple tweak you can make in everyday conversation, here's how to save your marriage in just a few easy ways.
+And these low-maintenance tips prove that it's doable and worth it to address marriage issues when they pop up.
+Whether it's a new habit to adopt or a simple tweak you can make in everyday conversation, here's how to save your marriage in just a few easy ways, especially if your spouse is clueless.

-1. Throw a party.
+1. Throw a just-because party

 "When you're tired, being fun can feel like a chore," says life coach Elaine Beth Cohen.
 "Getting yourself excited might seem like the antithesis of what you want to do, but it may very well be exactly what you need."

 So pull together a just-because party — it doesn't have to be anything fancy or elaborate.
-Even just inviting a bunch of friends over for pizza will get you out of your routine, and will create warm and fun memories that you and your spouse will look back on fondly.
+Even just inviting a bunch of friends over for pizza will get you out of your everyday marital routine, and will create warm and fun memories that you and your spouse will look back on fondly.

-2. Start a spouse gratitude journal.
+2. Start a spouse gratitude journal

-It may sound a little hokey at first, but "start a gratitude journal of all the things your spouse does for you, and write down one thing every day," suggests Rebecca West, design psychology coach and author of Happy Starts at Home.
 And think small.
 From tiny things like saying "excuse me" when he burped at dinner (seriously, start that small), to big things like taking your mom to her doctor's appointment, the more you pay attention to the things your spouse brings to the marriage, the happier your marriage will be.

-3. Leave your phone in the car.
+3. Leave your phone in the car

-"Looking at other couples while out to dinner the past few years, I've noticed how one spouse will be looking at their phone, while the other eats in silence," says Dawn Michael, Ph.D., clinical sexologist and author of My Husband Won't Have Sex With Me.
-"Talk about lack of respect.
-This is a nonverbal way of saying, 'You're not important enough for me to focus on.'"
+"Looking at other couples while out to dinner the past few years, I've noticed how one spouse will be looking at their phone, while the other eats in silence," says relationship expert and author Dawn Michael, Ph.D.

 So when you go out to eat, leave the phones in the car.
 Or on your entryway table at home.
 You get the picture.
 It will feel weird at first, but you'll be surprised how quickly you get used to it, and how much more able you are to focus on your partner.

-4. Don't ask "how was your day?"
+4. Don't ask 'How was your day?'

-Instead, try "How do you feel about how your day went?"
-Says couples therapist Marni Feuerman, "This changes the question from a fact-finding mission to one that digs into your partner's heart and creates a deeper connection."
+Instead, try "How do you feel about how your day went?" says couples therapist Marni Feuerman, "This changes the question from a fact-finding mission to one that digs into your partner's heart and creates a deeper connection."

 When your spouse talks about a meeting with his boss or the new assistant messing up at work, "ask about the impact it's having on him."
 Does this leave him scared, unhappy, and angry?